Desert Hot Springs 49 Poor

 What's it like Living in Desert Hot Springs?

-The livability score in Desert Hot Springs is 49 out of 100 and the city is ranked in the 13th percentile of all cities across America.
-This score ranks well below the national average.
-With such a low livability score, it might be worth investigating a little further.
-If we dig down a little deeper into each category within the livability score, we see that Desert Hot Springs has higher than average grades for the following: housing (B).
-There are some categories that Desert Hot Springs does not rank well for, including: amenities (F), crime (F), education (F) and employment (F).
-It might be worth taking a closer look to find out why.
+The livability score in Desert Hot Springs is 49 out of 100 and the city is ranked in the 11th percentile of all cities across America.
+Compared to the US average, this area has a score which ranks among the lowest in the nation, and it is not considered a very livable city.
+If we take a closer look at each of the categories individually, we see that Desert Hot Springs ranks well for housing (B+).
+On a less positive note, Desert Hot Springs does not have favorable ranks for the following: amenities (F), crime (F), cost of living (D), education (F) and employment (F).
+If we take a look at the data, we can find out why.

 Best Places to Live in and Around Desert Hot Springs